 Why We Love It: Because it’s a very hands-on, artistic project with a beautiful digital presence.
 We’re sure it feels good after a long day sitting at a desk to come home and make things!

-Why We Love It: As college students starting this venture while, you know, being students, it’s a great reminder that no one is too young to follow a passion on the side.
+Why We Love It: As a venture started by college students while, you know, being students, it’s a great reminder that no one is too young to follow a passion on the side.

 Many people look to their side projects to have a little more meaning than their bring-home-the-bacon jobs.
 The next set of projects are pretty inspiring examples of how people are making a mark in their free time.